Airbus offers Poland joint ventures, no urgency in share stake

 "It's not what is at stake in the future, it's about Poland restructuring its industry and us helping them.
 It can go many ways, for example joint ventures - so there is a capital link, but it's on a project to project basis.
 It (the shareholder stake) could be a symbol, but it's not what is important."

-Airbus Group is competing with Sikorsky of the United States, a unit of United Technologies (UTX.N), and AgustaWestland, owned by Italy's Finmeccanica SIFI.MI for a deal to supply 70 military transport helicopters.
+Airbus Group is competing with Sikorsky of the United States, a unit of United Technologies, and AgustaWestland, owned by Italy's Finmeccanica for a deal to supply 70 military transport helicopters.

 It is the world's largest active military helicopter competition and its value is estimated around $3 billion.